BRFP-Molecular-Dynamics-2026/Sickle_cell_group/README.md

-# Project Title
+# The Fatal Hydrophobic Collapse: Sickle Cell Anemia

 Welcome to our BRFP Molecular Dynamics group project repository.

 ## About This Project

-Use this section to provide a brief introduction to your project.
-In one or two paragraphs, explain:

-- The disease or biological problem being studied
-- The protein or peptide involved
-- The systems or conditions being compared
-- The main research question
-- Why molecular dynamics simulation is useful for this project

-Replace these instructions with your own project introduction.
+Sickle cell anemia is a genetic disease that affects 8 million people worldwide.
+This happens because there's a genetic mutation in hemoglobin that causes cells to collapse into a crescent shape and blocks regular blood vessels from getting to the rest of the body.
+In this simulation, I compared the regular "Wild" hemoglobin with the "Mutated" sickle cell type using molecular dynamics to simulate both types of hemoglobin in water and generated and compared results.
+I chose Molecular dynamics for this project because these mutations work at the atomic level, and it can be hard to simulate them in real life.

-## Team Members
+## Team Members + Contributors

-- Student name
+- Ruwidah Abugana

+- Yanxing Yang, PhD
-- Student name
+- Kushma Saud
-- Student name
+- Nabin Oli

 ## Project Objective

-Briefly state what your group intends to investigate.

-For example:

-> The objective of this project is to compare the structural behavior of the wild-type and modified protein using molecular dynamics simulations.
+The objective of this experiment is to simulate the Wild and Mutant types and analyze the differences between them.

 ## Repository Contents